simeononsecurity/Applocker-Hardening/README.md

 # Applocker-Hardening
-Ultimate Applocker Hardening Confguration Script.
+Ultimate Applocker Hardening Configuration Script.

 ## What does this script do?
 - Locks down system resources to bare minumum needed for basic OS functionality